pillarwallet/pillarwallet/RECRUITMENT.md

 - 🛫 All expenses paid travel to work events and conferences
 - 💖 Fantastic, helpful and friendly company culture

+### 💬 Community

+We at Pillar strongly believe in community, jump into our Discord at https://chat.pillar.fi and say hello! 👋

 ### 💻 The technical

 Show us the code!
 We've put together a technical test below to help you show the best of who you are to us.
 This is what you need to do.